-This work represents an update to a similar assessment carried out by FTI in 2020 and is being undertaken due to the significant changes in NEM forward outlook that have occurred in the last 3 years.
-In particular, the rapid transformation taking place across the NEM means that many of the input assumptions adopted in the 2020 study - including expected government policies, market developments (including the timing of coal plant closures), and new generation/storage projects - no longer reflect the latest available information.
+This work represents an update to a similar assessment carried out by FTI in 2020.
+This was updated due to the significant changes in NEM forward outlook that have occurred in the last 3-4 years.
+In particular, the rapid transformation taking place across the NEM meant that many of the input assumptions adopted in the 2020 study - including expected government policies, market developments (including the timing of coal plant closures), and new generation/storage projects - no longer reflected the latest available information.

-FTI's modelling approach differs in two respects from the analysis presented in our 2021 Project Marinus Project Assessment and Conclusions Report (PACR)5 and AEMO's Integrated System Plan,:
+FTI's modelling approach differs in two respects from the analysis presented in our 2021 Project Marinus Project Assessment and Conclusions Report (PACR)5 and AEMO's Integrated System Plan: